PilotDataPlatform/portal/README.md

 run `npm i` on the `ROOT/` folder to install all the dependencies.

+if you are a developer, please additionally run `npm run prepare` to enable husky hooks

 #### Config .env file

 | Parameter                            | Description                                                                             | Default |